There are some things you should look out for when buying travel insurance. Here's a guide to help you choose a policy that's right for you.

 Check the limits

 There will be a limit for each single item you claim for.
-It pays to bare that in mind if you are planning on bringing an expensive camera, luxury bag or pricey laptop.
+It pays to bear that in mind if you are planning on bringing an expensive camera, luxury bag or pricey laptop.
 If you are travelling with these items it’s important you check you'll have adequate cover so you're fully covered if they are lost, damaged or stolen.
 If the policy’s single valuables limit is $500 and your $1000 smartphone gets stolen, you will feel short-changed at claim time.

 Check the excluded activities